 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-- American Airlines Admirals Club – Multiple Locations – (1) Concourse A East, (1) Concourse A West, (1) Concourse B/C and (1) Concourse F. [ more lounge info ]
+American Airlines Admirals Club – Multiple Locations – (1) Concourse A East, (1) Concourse A West, (1) Concourse B/C and (1) Concourse F.

-- United Club – Location: Airside, second level, between Concourse C & D. Lounge Access: Pay at the Door with proof of United Airlines ticket • Lounge membership programs. [ more lounge info ]
+United Club – Location: Airside, second level, between Concourse C & D. Lounge Access: Pay at the Door with proof of United Airlines ticket • United Club Membership.

-To see more options there is a list of hotels near Philadelphia Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Philadelphia Airport that can be sorted by price, distance, traveller rating and popularity.

 Free WiFi is available at Philadelphia airport.